jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Likewise, Progressive and Conservative extremists won't go easy.
 These ideologues don't know—or care to know—about upgrading to the Interner Age.
 Even now, they're fighting evolution to stay alive.

 These fights get very serious—like when Europe set itself aflame in the Thirty Years War fighting for Protestantism and Catholicism.
-Now we have enraged Progressives and Conservatives blaming each other for our society's problems.
+Unhappily, now we have enraged Progressives and Conservatives blaming each other for our society's growing problems.

-The coronavirus will drain our money.
+The coronavirus will make it worse.
+Dealing with this pandemic will consume lots of reources.
 That means the Left and Right fights over trigger words, tea-party marches, woke culture, and "convince me I'm wrong" trolling, will only get worse.
 These misguided people will keep raising tensions until we click a new philosophy.

 Watch out.